giovannipogg/computational_intelligence/tsp/README.md

 ### Populations

-A small experiment with partenogenetic individuals under a $(\mu+\lambda)$ strategy was conducted.
+A small experiment with partenogenetic individuals under a 'plus' strategy was conducted.
-Again, four tests were performed between random vs heuristic initialization (of each individual with different starting nodes) and vanilla vs extended set of mutations.
+Again, four tests were performed between random vs heuristic initialization (of each individual with different starting nodes) with the extended set of mutations.